How to buy the best security camera

 There are, of course, many fully wired-in security cameras available, which need to be installed by an electrician in a fixed point.
 They should be considered for a more permanent security monitoring solution, but should be installed by a professional.

-Wireless security cameras range in price from around $50 to $500, depending on features like remote control, night vision, Wi-Fi, megapixel rating and lens quality.
+Wireless security cameras range in price from around $50 for a cheap single camera to more than $500 for a high-quality unit or multi-camera kit, and depending on features like remote control, night vision, Wi-Fi, megapixel rating and lens quality.